-- If it is felt that a child or family may require additional Early Help support that cannot be provided by the universal services available in or to the school consent from parent / carers will be sought for a contact will be made to the Early Help Locality Hub in whose area the child or family live. - If after initial consultation it is thought that additional support may be appropriate the school will submit a 'Request for Service 'form to the Locality Hub and support the development of an Early Help Support Plan. - If consent is not given the DSL will consider if a consultation with the S&PH is needed to discuss the refusal by parent / carers to share information and seek additional support for the child.
+- If it is felt that a child or family may require additional Early Help support that cannot be provided by the universal services available in or to the school consent from parent / carers will be sought for a contact will be made to the Early Help Locality Hub in whose area the child or family live. - If after discussion with parents/carers and with their consent it is thought that additional support may be appropriate, the school will submit a 'Request for Service' form to the Locality Hub in whose area the child lives - The School will hear back from the Early Help and Prevention Hub (within 48 hours Monday to Friday) as to their decision - If a service is to be provided the school will become a vital member of a TAF meeting and professionals will work together with the family to complete an 'Early Help Assessment'.
+The school will follow the local guidance in relation to completing Early Help Assessments - If the DSL believes that the child may be a child in need or a child in need of protection, then the DSL will consider if a consultation with the S&PH is required to discuss their concerns